tojiboyevf/LUSOL/README.md

 # LUSOL
-This project factorizes the given matrix into Lower(L) and Upper(U) triangular matrices.
-To check how it is working correctly it generates a random dense vector and solves the system of linear equations
+The main purpose of doing this project is to implement an effective algorithm for factorizing a sparse matrix into lower (L) and upper (U) matrices.
+The algorithm works on the basis of LU decomposition.
+I took into account the Markowitz criterion to maintain the sparsity of the matrix.
+Since the matrix is sparse, I used a different data structure, which in turn allows the program to run faster and use less memory.
+To test how the program works, it generates a random dense vector and solves a system of linear equations

 # Structure

 ## tests